-MLPB began as a pathbreaking innovation based in the Pediatrics Department at Boston Medical Center in 1993.
-In those early years, team attorneys primarily carried pagers and responded in real-time to patients’ acute legal crises.
+MLPB began as a pathbreaking medical-legal partnership based in the Pediatrics Department at Boston Medical Center in 1993.
+In those early years, MLP attorneys primarily carried pagers and responded in real-time to patients’ acute legal crises.
 Often this response was in housing court, in immigration court, and in other “legal emergency room” settings.

 In 2012, MLPB spun off from BMC and is now independent of any health or legal organization.
 MLPB is the national leader in preventive law as preventive medicine.
 In a range of partnerships across Massachusetts, Rhode Island, and the country, we are demonstrating the power of legal partnering as prevention – with a growing focus on lifecourse health through perinatal and early childhood partnerships.

 After many years of experience at the household impact level, we reflected on whether we might allocate our law and policy expertise – and scarce team resources – differently, in ways that could promote prevention.
 Helping people through direct legal representation was – and remains – critically important in our democracy.
 We wondered, however, if we might help communities of care better identify people’s legal rights, risks and remedies before a crisis hits.
 This was especially true given the trust-building that can happen in care relationships.
 By shifting our work midstream and upstream, fewer people might land in high stakes and high stress legal proceedings.